 GPS Accuracy

-Although smartphone GPS accuracy has improved, bike computers are still more accurate, especially in areas with a bad GPS signal.
+Although smartphone GPS accuracy has improved, bike computers remain more accurate, especially in areas with poor GPS signal.
+This applies not only to measured distance, speed, and related data but also to navigation features.

 But how accurate are they?